AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 >[!NOTE]
 >
->This is an optional implementation if you are using the [!DNL Adobe Analytics Data Connector].
+>This is an optional implementation if you are using the [[!DNL Adobe Analytics Data Connector]](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/connectors/analytics-connector/adobe-analytics-connector.html).

 This schema is used to structure and reference the event data that makes up your customer activity that occurs on your website and/or associated digital platforms.
 This schema is similar to the Customer Digital Transactions schema but differs in that it is intended to be used when Web SDK is not an option for data collection; thus, this schema is needed when you are utilizing the [!DNL Adobe Analytics Data Connector] to send your online data into [!DNL Adobe Experience Platform] either as a primary or secondary datastream.